Which U.S. State Has the Most Car Accidents?

 The states with the lowest number of car accidents and fatalities were:

-Vermont has opposite numbers, with a high percentage of accidents related to fatalities involving cars but a low percentage of deaths of all accidents with SUVs and pickup trucks.
+Vermont has opposite numbers, with a high percentage of accidents related to fatalities involving cars, but a low percentage of deaths of all accidents involving SUVs and pickup trucks.
 Hawaii has a low number of fatalities with any kind of vehicle but a high percentage of accidents that resulted in accidents involving pedestrians.
 In such cases, personal injury lawyers can advocate for pedestrian accident victims.

-California is number two on the list of the highest number of car accidents overall in the United States in 2019.
+California ranks second on the list of the highest number of car accidents in the United States in 2019.
 That is an alarming number.
 It is not just about the state having more people.
 They are also high on the list of the percentage of car accidents that are DUIs.

 DUIs fatalities in the United States - Ak Blog

-Drinking and driving is deadly in the United States, to the timing of one America dead every 52 minutes.
+Drinking and driving is deadly in the United States, resulting in one American dying every 52 minutes.
 In 2019, 10,142 Americans died as a result of drinking and driving.
 Not every DUI fatality was caused by that driver drinking.
-Many fatalities resulting from drinking and driving were caused by a drunk driver that left a scene without injury.
+In some drunk driving fatalities, the responsible driver was another intoxicated motorist who left the scene without injury.

 In 2018, there were 1,001,329 arrests for drinking and driving.
 Drinking and driving is a big problem in every state.
 Approximately 29 percent of deaths in a car accident in the United States in 2018 were caused by impaired driving.
-That is almost one death from every third crash in America.
 Every one of those fatalities is a wrongful death.

 Some research indicates that the north-central section of the United States has the worst record for drinking and driving.
 Wyoming, Montana, North Dakota, and South Dakota have very high DUI rates.